 Will My Principal Or Interest Ever Change?

 Under most mortgage agreements, you’ll pay the same amount in your mortgage payment each month until you pay off your loan.
-However, there are two instances where your monthly payment may change: when you choose an adjustable rate mortgage and when you pay ahead on your loan.
+However, there are two instances where your monthly payment (or the number of years you have to pay your mortgage) may change: when you choose an adjustable-rate mortgage (ARM) and when you pay ahead on your loan.

 An ARM is a type of mortgage where your interest rate changes with market rates.
-You’ll enjoy a few years of low interest rates with an ARM.
-This initial introductory rate is lower than what you’d get with a fixed-rate mortgage where your interest rate never changes.
-Your rates will change with market interest rates when that introductory period ends.
+Usually, you’ll enjoy a few years of low fixed interest rates with an ARM.
+When that introductory period ends your rates will change based on market conditions.
 If market rates go up, your rate goes up.
 If market rates go down, your interest rate will too.
 This can affect your monthly mortgage payment because your interest rate can fluctuate.
+The initial introductory rate is lower than what you’d get with a standard fixed-rate mortgage, where your interest rate never changes for the life of your loan.

 Paying Ahead On Your Loan